Custom Segment LCD (7, 14, and 16 Segment Displays)

-TN fluid – Twisted Nematic fluid is the lowest cost and has the narrowest viewing angle.
+- TN fluid – Twisted Nematic fluid is the most inexpensive and has the narrowest viewing angle.
 It does have a faster response time in colder weather than STN and FSTN

 Thanks to color silk screen technology, you can now add color to your custom segmented display without increasing power consumption.